 This disperses any moist air evenly between the items in the bag.
 When the dehydrated fruit and vegetables are done, I transfer them to a dish (or two), which I just let sit and cool down on the kitchen counter.
 You can simply leave them on the dehydrator trays, but sometimes you forget they're still in there – hence my using bowls on the kitchen counter-top!

-When they are totally cooled off, I put them into the Ziploc freezer-type bags.
+When your dehydrated food is totally cooled off, I put it into the Ziploc freezer-type bags.
 Sandwich-style bags are not strong enough and can easily have your dehydrated foods poke through and puncture the bag!

 Feel free to re-use the freezer bags because they're not cheap – I do throw them away when I see any sticky residue left behind.

 I use some bags specifically for fruit and I use my black felt-tipped pen to mark the bags as 'fruit only', and have some bags just for vegetables.